openmhealth/shimmer/README.md

 - [Contributing](#contributing)

 ## Overview
-Shimmer is made up of different components.
+Shimmer is made up of different components - individual shims, a resource server, and a console - which are each described below.

 ### Shims
 A *shim* is a library that can communicate with a specific third-party API, e.g. Withings.
 It handles the process of authenticating with the API, requesting data from it, and mapping that data into an Open mHealth compliant data format.